-Now comes Marvin Olasky, editor in chief of the evangelical Christian news magazine World, with questions mainstream media coverage of the dispute.
+Now comes Marvin Olasky, editor in chief of the evangelical Christian news magazine World, with questions about mainstream media coverage of the dispute:

 Bill Jack goes on the offensive today in the Colorado cake-baking story that’s received enormous media attention over the past week.

 Jack is a founder of and frequent speaker at Worldview Academy summer camps that train students to think and live Christianly.
 The Washington Post, USA Today, The Christian Science Monitor, and many other media powers have lambasted him for purportedly asking the owner of Azucar Bakery in Denver to decorate a cake with “anti-gay slogans,” particularly “God hates gays.”

 But Jack’s account of what he asked for is very different.
 In an email to WORLD, he wrote that he requested two cakes in the shape of an open Bible.
 He asked that the first cake show on one page, “God hates sin—Psalm 45:7,” and on the facing page, “Homosexuality is a detestable sin—Leviticus 18:22.”
 He requested that the second cake have on one page, “God loves sinners,” and on the facing page, “While we were yet sinners Christ died for us—Romans 5:8.”

 Later in the piece, Olasky applies a GetReligion-style critique to the coverage:

 The Washington Post reported the story this way: “Jack walked into Azucar Bakery last March and asked for two cakes, both in the shape of Bibles.
 That wasn’t a problem for Marjorie Silva, the bakery’s owner.
 It was what Jack wanted her to write on the cake: Anti-gay phrases including ‘God hates gays.’”